Aitharavi12/AI-for-Everyone/README.md

-# AI-for-Everyone
+# SUDOKO
-Coursera AI fundamentals
+Sudoko solver using c